-You don’t know what you don’t know, and unless you’ve spent your life closely studying human interactions at the most intimate level, there is going to be a lot about family dynamics that your family counseling clients just won’t understand.
+You don’t know what you don’t know.
+Unless you’ve spent your life closely studying human interactions at the most intimate level, there is going to be a lot about family dynamics that your family counseling clients won’t understand.
 That is where content marketing is useful!
-A blog can help the practice explain to the patients, that they understand their needs and issues.
-To understand how to form your blog’s voice and tone, how to approach the specific subjects and grow your practice, read below!
+A blog can help the practice explain to the patients that they understand their needs and issues.
+To understand how to form your blog’s voice and tone, how to approach the specific subjects, and grow your practice, read below!

 Blog voice and tone

 It’s important to use the correct tone and voice for addressing your target audience through your blog.

 See for yourself how ReferralMD can improve your patient referral process with patient engagement tools that reduce no-shows.

 You can start with:

 Where your family cleaned the dishes right after dinner as a unit, her family left them in the sink for a little while and assigned kids in the household to finish this chore based on a rotating weekly schedule.
 Now this may not sound like the root cause of a massive family crisis, but it really can be.